rcasallas-silabs/connectedhomeip/docs/silabs/general/ARTIFACTS.md

 ## SiWx917 Firmware for SiWx917 NCP

-The SiWx917 firmware(SiWx917NCP_firmware_files_2.3.0-1.3-alpha.1.zip) is used to update the SiWx917 NCP which can be found in the Assets section of this page:
+The SiWx917 firmware(SiWx917NCP_firmware_files.zip) is used to update the SiWx917 NCP which can be found here:

 https://github.com/SiliconLabs/matter/releases/download/v2.3.0-1.3-alpha.1/SiWx917NCP_firmware_files_2.3.0-1.3-alpha.1.zip

 **Note**:
 SiWx917 NCP board need to be flashed with proper firmware as mentioned below:
+- `SiWG917-A.2.9.X.X.X.rps - This firmware image is valid for BRD8036A (A0 Expansion v1.1) board`

 - `SiWG917-B.2.X.X.X.X.rps - This firmware image is valid for BRD4346A board`

 ## SiWx917 Firmware for SiWx917 SoC

-The SiWx917 firmware (SiWx917SOC_firmware_files_2.3.0-1.3-alpha.1.zip) along with WiSeConnect 3 SDK is used to update the SiWx917 SoC which can be found in the Assets section of this page:
+The SiWx917 firmware (SiWx917SOC_firmware_files.zip) along with WiSeConnect 3 SDK is used to update the SiWx917 SoC which can be found here:

 https://github.com/SiliconLabs/matter/releases/download/v2.3.0-1.3-alpha.1/SiWx917SOC_firmware_files_2.3.0-1.3-alpha.1.zip